OpenCorner/IoT_Seminar/README.md

 IFTTT stands for “IF THIS THAN THAT”
 If we relate this to our example if this thing is happening than do this thing.
-In this process we going to merge our “google assistant” to our “Adafruite mqtt broker” Using IFTTT applet service.
+In this process we going to merge our “google assistant” to our “Adafruit mqtt broker” Using IFTTT applet service.
 So when we say “ok google lights on” this phrase send (publish) data to mqtt broker feed And our device which is already subscribed to this feed or topic will receive this data and lights becomes OFF.